Service Union United

 The union was founded in 2000, when the Business Union merged with the Caretakers' Union, the Hotel and Restaurant Workers' Union, and the Technical and Special Trades Union.
 Like its predecessor, the union affiliated to the Central Organisation of Finnish Trade Unions.
+PAM has agreed a total of 33 collective agreements as of the end of 2022.

-As of 2020, the union had about 210,000 members.
+As of 2023, the union had about 190,000 members.